-Pursuant to the ESA, military expended materials other than munitions from training activities, as described under Alternative 1, will have no effect on designated critical habitat for Atlantic salmon, smalltooth sawfish, and gulf sturgeon, or proposed critical habitat for Atlantic sturgeon, but may affect ESA-listed fishes.
-The Navy will consult with the National Marine Fisheries Service, as required by section 7(a)(2) of the ESA in that regard.
+Pursuant to the ESA, military expended materials other than munitions from training activities, as described under Alternative 1, would have no effect on designated critical habitat for Atlantic salmon, Atlantic sturgeon, Gulf sturgeon, and smalltooth sawfish, but may affect Atlantic salmon, Atlantic sturgeon, giant manta rays, Gulf sturgeon, Nassau grouper, oceanic whitetip sharks, Central and Southwestern Atlantic Distinct Population Segment of scalloped hammerhead sharks, shortnose sturgeon, and smalltooth sawfish.
+The Navy has consulted with the National Marine Fisheries Service, as required by section 7(a)(2) of the ESA in that regard.

-Impacts from Military Expended Materials - Other Than Munitions Under Alternative 1 for Testing Activities
+Impacts from Military Expended Materials - Other Than Munitions under Alternative 1 for Testing Activities

-As indicated in Section 3.0.3.3.6.3 (Military Expended Materials - Other Than Munitions) under Alternative 1, testing activities involving target materials use would occur throughout the Study Area.
+As indicated in Section 3.0.3.3.6.3 (Military Expended Materials Other Than Munitions) under Alternative 1, testing activities involving target materials use would occur throughout the Study Area.
 All of the ESA-listed species occur where target materials could potentially be expended.

-As indicated in Section 3.0.3.3.6.3 (Military Expended Materials - Other Than Munitions), under Alternative 1, activities involving chaff and flare use would occur in offshore locations throughout the Study Area.
-No potential impacts would occur from the chaff itself, but there is some potential for fishes, including ESA-listed species to ingest the end caps or pistons associated with the chaff cartridges.
+As indicated in Section 3.0.3.3.6.3 (Military Expended Materials Other Than Munitions), under Alternative 1, activities involving chaff and flare use would occur in offshore locations throughout the Study Area.
+No potential impacts would occur from the chaff itself, but there is some potential for fishes, including ESA-listed species to ingest the end caps, pistons, or compression pads associated with the chaff or flare cartridges.